autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 | base_link | Reference pose of the ego-vehicle (projection of the rear-axle center onto the ground surface) |
 |  sensor   | Reference pose of each sensor                                                                  |

-Developers can optionally add other frames such as odom or base_footprint while keeping the tf structure above.
+Developers can optionally add other frames such as odom or base_footprint as long as the tf structure above is maintained.

 ### The localization module's ideal functionality

-- The localization module should provide pose, velocity, and acceleration for control, planning, and perception
+- The localization module should provide pose, velocity, and acceleration for control, planning, and perception.
-- Latency and stagger should be sufficiently small or adjustable so that the estimated values can be used for control within the ODD(Operational Design Domain)
+- Latency and stagger should be sufficiently small or adjustable such that the estimated values can be used for control within the ODD (Operational Design Domain).
-- The localization module should produce the pose on a fixed coordinate frame
+- The localization module should produce the pose on a fixed coordinate frame.
-- Sensors should be independent of each other and keep the replaceability
+- Sensors should be independent of each other so that they can be easily replaced.
-- The localization module should provide the status indicating if the autonomous vehicle can operate or not with the self-contained function or map information.
+- The localization module should provide a status indicating whether or not the autonomous vehicle can operate with the self-contained function or map information.
 - Tools or manuals should describe how to set proper parameters for the localization module <!-- TODO  原文にある「適切な位置推定」とはなんだ！！！ -->
 - Valid calibration parameters should be provided to align different frame or pose coordinates and sensor timestamps.

 ### KPI

-We jointly consider these metrics if the system keeps sufficient pose estimation performance for safe operation.
+To maintain sufficient pose estimation performance for safe operation, the following metrics are considered:

 - Safety
   - The percentage of distance which the pose estimation satisfies the required accuracy per the overall distances defined in ODD
-  - The anomaly detection rate of the case that the localization module cannot estimate the pose within ODD
+  - The anomaly detection rate for situations where the localization module cannot estimate pose within the ODD
   - The accuracy of out-of-ODD detection
 - Computational load
 - Latency